 Can You Use an Inactive LLC Name in Florida?

-Whether you're setting up a new Florida corporation, limited partnership, or sole proprietorship, the steps to reinstate your business entity are very much similar.
+Whether you're setting up a new Florida LLC, limited partnership, or sole proprietorship, the steps to reinstate your business entity are very much similar.

 The truth is that if you don't have a good understanding of what to do and how to go about doing it, then this will most likely happen again in the future.